bet4a/d3wiki/Upgrading-to-3.0.md

 ## Geom

-* Moved d3.geom.contour to d3-plugins.
-* Removed [x, y] input support for d3.geom.quadtree; use {x: x, y: y} instead.
+The rarely-used **[d3.geom.contour](http://bl.ocks.org/4241134) method has been moved to [a plugin](https://github.com/d3/d3-plugins/tree/master/geom/contour)**.
+The **[d3.geom.quadtree](Quadtree-geom) method no longer supports points specified as arrays** [x, y], and instead requires that points be specified as objects {x: x, y: y}.

+## Layouts

+**[Hierarchy layouts](Hierarchy-Layout) no longer support wrapping input data** to create nodes.
+Instead, the layout assigns the computed properties value, depth, etc. on the input data directly.

 ## SVG

-* Removed aliases d3.svg.{mouse,touches}; use d3.{mouse,touches} instead.
+The aliases d3.svg.{mouse,touches} have been removed; use d3.{mouse,touches} instead.

 ## Other Miscellany

-* the main library is called d3.js in the repo, but still d3.v3.js on d3js.org
-* examples are now hosted on bl.ocks.org, rather than the git repo
+The main library is now called d3.js in the repo, but still d3.v3.js on [d3js.org](http://d3js.org/).
+The examples are now hosted on [bl.ocks.org](http://bl.ocks.org), rather than the git repo, so that they are easier to find and fork.
-* d3.js should be served with utf-8; not a new feature, but important